 The Correlation Guides provide guidance and illustrate the correlations between the Indiana Academic Standards (2014) and the previous standards; Indiana Academic Standards (2006) and Indiana Common Core State Standards (2010).
 Teachers are encouraged to use this document as an instructional support tool.

-The Resource Guides highlight academic vocabulary, contain some samples and examples and list potential digital resources for each standard at the grade level or course.
-The resource guides are not exhaustive and are only for support and possible examples that relate to the standards.
+The Resource Guides highlight relevant Success Criteria, Academic Vocabulary, and the Vertical Articulation for each standard at the grade level or course.
+The resource guides are not exhaustive and are only for support.
+Please use the Mathematics Resource Guide Feedback to provide feedback and comments.

 |Course Title & Digital Resources||2014 Standards